SankhlaAnkit/EasyETL-ELT-Reporting/README.md

 Here all you require is Python installed on your system, import some libraries and voila, you are good to go.

 Problem that I faced with most of the ETL/ELT applications:- 1.Most ETL application require defining the source files, format, connections, define database tables before hand.
-All these steps are very cumbersome and requires lot of manual efforts.
+All these steps are very cumbersome and require lot of manual efforts.
 2.Almost none of the ETL/ELT applications provide you the capability to create Stored procedures that you can edit and re-use at will.
-3.Next, if you have requriement to generate ad-hoc reports that require writing huge queries, customizing the columns, saving the quries for reuseability in different environments ( Dev/QA/PROD)
+3.Next, if you have requriement to generate ad-hoc reports that require writing huge queries, customizing the columns, saving the queries for reusability in different environments ( Dev/QA/PROD)

 All this lead me to create a simple Drag Drop operation style application.Here leave everything up to the application to automate the desired outcome